raffmiceli/Discrete-QM-on-QC/README.md

 simple.py - Example variational form.
 Variational form files need to be placed in a directory within the QISKit installation.
 For example, when installed using pip in an Anaconda environment, the path looks like this: *user_name_goes_here*/anaconda3/envs/QISKitenv/lib/python3.6/site-packages/qiskit_aqua/utils

-I've also included an example log file, circuit diagram and convergence plot.
+I've also included an example Hamiltonian file, Pauli file, log file, circuit diagram, and convergence plot.